 Uriya’s work focuses on the challenges of cultural identity in the context of globalisation, mass migration, environmental issues and inequality.
 How does modern-day nomadism impact the world?
 Do nations and indigenous cultures become empowered or deprived by globalisation?
 Do we submit to the realities of the ongoing standardisation, or do we reconfigure the ideology of cultural identity and embrace the wisdom of different people to contribute to the collective well-being?

-The response to the above questions are depicted through the layers of multiple artistic media.
-The playful juxtaposition of ancient media like felt and bones, natural to traditional nomads, with contemporary approaches is a way to stretch the anthropological boundaries towards the concept of ‘Neo-nomadism’ and amplify the distinctive voice in the global diversity.
+The response to the above questions is conveyed through the layers of multiple artistic media, including painting, photography, performance and installations.
+The quirky juxtaposition of ancient media like felt and bones, natural to traditional nomads, with contemporary approaches is Uriya’s way to stretch the anthropological boundaries and to transcend cultural differences.

 Please, choose the image to learn more about each work.